static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 The following options and commands are Windows platform-specific.

 ### SERVER_WINDOWS_SERVICE
-Run the web server as a Windows Service.
+Run the web server in a Windows Service context.
 See [more details](../features/windows-service.md).